roseengineering/rffdtd/README.md

 contents of the OFF file constitute the physical structure of the model while the name of the OFF file identifies the material the geometry represents.
-These OFF files can be zipped up into one or more ZIP files for your convenience.
+These OFF files can be zipped up into a ZIP file for your convenience.

 Rffdtd places your model inside a PEC cage, thereby surrounding the model within a PEC boundary.
 The software does not support any type of absorbing boundaries, such as PMLs.
 The